vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 1. Forecast 1-year-forward closing prices with a **lower out-of-sample MSE** than the naive persistence benchmark on the held-out test set of ~18 firms; **and**
 2. Correctly predict the **direction of price movement** (up or down) for at least **60%** of firms in the held-out test set.

 Directional accuracy is reported as a secondary evaluation metric alongside test MSE.
+Pass/fail is determined solely by condition 1 via `outputs/primary_metric.json`.

 ---